nutterb/HydeNet/README.md

 Please note that you may need to use the `ref` argument in `install_github` to get the latest updates.
 Please visit the [GitHub repository](https://github.com/nutterb/HydeNet) to explore branches of the project.

+The package includes a colletion of vignettes to help you get started.
+Use `vignette(package = "HydeNet")` to see the complete listing of vignettes.